AdobeDocs/commerce-operations.en/help/installation/advanced.md

 *  Correct mistakes in previous installations.

-*  Install Magento in a different database instance.
+*  Install Adobe Commerce or Magento Open Source in a different database instance.

 >[!NOTE]
 >
->By default, the installer does not overwrite the Magento database if you install the Magento software in the same database instance.
+>By default, the installer does not overwrite the database if you install the software in the same database instance.
 You can use the optional `cleanup-database` parameter to change this behavior.

 See also [Update, reinstall, uninstall]({{ page.baseurl }}/install-gde/install/cli/install-cli-uninstall.html).